x-team/resource-dashboard-server/README.md

 This README outlines the details of collaborating on this Node application.
 A short introduction of this app could easily go here.

+This project uses [JSON API](http://jsonapi.org) as a transport standard, so make sure that all requests are handled in an appropriate manner.

 ## Prerequisites

 You will need the following things properly installed on your computer.